rytswd/simple-nats-js/docs/kind-and-helm-based/README.md

-# Simple Setup with KinD
+# Simple Setup with KinD and Helm

 Similar to Docker based setup, we could have Kubernetes to host the Docker image.